jonathanlb/4velma/README.md

 4velma is a python script to display images, targeted at Raspberry Pi connected to a TV.
 The idea is to take a Raspberry Pi and HDMI cable to my grandma's house, plug it in, and let her see pictures.
 Grandma seems to be able to browse channels, but I thought that navigating through the USB file viewer on her Smart TV might be too much....

-4velma comes with a script to monitor your SD-card reader for new files, copying new files for viewing.
+4velma comes with a script which udev can execute when new files appear in the SD-card reader, copying new files for viewing.

 ## Dependencies
 - Python 3.5:  Your mileage may vary with other versions.
 - Pillow:  Read, display, and scale images.
 - tkinter: Window (mis)management.
 - *optional:* Anaconda, virtualenv, etc....
-- [at](https://en.wikipedia.org/wiki/At_(Unix)): Useful in scheduling SD-card copy commands from udev.
+- *optional:* [at](https://en.wikipedia.org/wiki/At_(Unix)): Schedule SD-card copy commands from udev.
-- [udev](https://en.wikipedia.org/wiki/Udev): Watch for SD-card mount to copy new files.
+- *optional:* [udev](https://en.wikipedia.org/wiki/Udev): Watch for SD-card mount to copy new files.

 ## Installation
 If you just want to kick the tires...